bjin01/jobmonitor/README.md

 # SUSE Manager - jobchecker

-This is a jobchecker with automated Updates and Service Pack Migration capabilities for Uyuni / SUSE Manager written in go.
+This is a jobchecker with automated Updates and Service Pack Migration capabilities for Uyuni / SUSE Manager written in [GO](https://go.dev/).

 ![jobchecker architecture](./jobchecker1.svg)